The V-line transform with some generalizations and cone differentiation: Cone Differentiation and Integration

-It is easy to check that for the case of $V=\mathbb{R}^n$ the positive cone is actually a cone in geometric sense.
-A topology on $V$ is said to be {\itshape compatible } with order structure if $V^+$ is closed.
-We can also identify a partial order structure with $V^-=-V^+$ {\bf negative cone} of $V$.
-For a detailed treatment of these see \cite{ovs}. \\
+One can also identify a partial order structure with $V^-=-V^+$, called the {\em negative cone} of $V$.
+It is easy to check that for the case of $V=\mathbb{R}^n$ the positive (and hence the negative) cone is actually a cone in the geometric sense.

+These concepts play an important role in functional analysis and its applications.
+For a detailed treatment of the subject we refer the reader to \cite{Fremlin_book, Holmes}.
+In this paper we use the positive and negative cones to motivate and guide the generalization of certain classical results of analysis on the real line to higher dimensions.